Make the best senior care decision

 Medicaid: The Aging Waiver allows qualifying adults to hire relatives to provide caregiving services, with the exception of spouses and legal guardians.
 Aging Waivers also cover in-home medical equipment, emergency response services, and basic home modifications.

-Veterans: Utah’s Veteran-Directed Care program is offered through the Salt Lake City VA Medical Center.
+Veterans: Utah’s eligible veterans may be able to access the Veteran Directed Care program through the Salt Lake City VA Medical Center.

-Non-Medicaid: While Vermont does offer state-sponsored in-home care programs, none are self-directed, meaning seniors can’t select family members as paid care aids.
+Non-Medicaid: While Vermont does offer state-sponsored in-home care programs, none are self-directed, meaning seniors can’t select family members as paid care aides.

 Medicaid: The Attendant Services Program (ASP) provides funds to seniors and those with disabilities who need daily assistance.
 Older adults can hire, train, and manage their own caregivers, including family members but not spouses or domestic partners.
-Rates are between $14.75 and $18.75 an hour, and are determined by Medicaid.
+Rates are determined by Medicaid.

-Veterans: Vermont’s Veteran-Directed Care program is offered through the White River Junction VA Medical Center.
+Veterans: Eligible veterans may be able to access the Veteran Directed Care program through the White River Junction VA Medical Center.

 Non-Medicaid: Family members aren’t compensated for caregiving services through Virginia’s state-funded programs.